Best 7 String Guitar Selection for Extended Range & Power

 GEARANK

-91 out of 100.
 Incorporating 50+ ratings and reviews.

-• Incredibly comfortable and smooth ideal for playing even for extended periods.
+• Incredibly comfortable and smooth feel

-• Sustainiac pickup provides exceptional sustain.
+• Sustainiac pickup provides exceptional sustain

-• Reliable tuning stability.
+• Reliable tuning stability

-Even though the instrument is getting quite popular in today's heavy music scene, it's still rare to see a floating tremolo bridge on a 7 string guitar even though the first production 7 string, the Ibanez Universe had one.
+Even though the instrument is getting quite popular in today’s heavy music scene, it’s still rare to see a floating tremolo bridge on a 7-string guitar, even though the first production 7 string, the Ibanez Universe, had one.

 The Schecter C-7 FR-2 Apocalypse is equipped with a Floyd Rose 1500 Series Tremolo as well as a Sustainiac pickup in the neck pickup.
 The Sustainiac is an active electronic pickup that makes your notes sustain indefinitely.

-Couple these specs with neck-through construction and you have an extended range instrument fit for crushing low notes with infinite sustain for leads and drones.
+Couple these specs with neck-through construction, and you have an extended-range instrument fit for crushing low notes with infinite sustain for leads and drones.

 This Shecter 7 string guitar gets a lot of praise for its build quality and features.
 The Floyd Rose 1500 is often cited as a favorite among floating bridge aficionados, even buying them aftermarket to replace stock trems.
-This one comes with it so a lot of people are happy to see such a good quality trem system on the guitar.
-One of the drawbacks with floating trem systems is the compromise of sustain.
-To counteract this, Schecter cleverly spec'ed the guitar with a Sustainiac pickup to not only extend the sustain, but make it run indefinitely.
-This was seen as a great move by many users who bought and enjoy the guitar.
-There was also praise for the fretwork consistent between reviewers.
+This one comes with it, so a lot of people are happy to see such a good quality trem system on the guitar.

 A common complaint about Schecter guitars is their weight. .
 Some models reach up to 8-9lbs.
 The inlay design felt a bit too much for some.